tomafro/tomafro.net/source/about.html.markdown

 You can see some of the code I've written on github, both on [my own account](http://github.com/tomafro) and [our company account](http://github.com/freerange).

 <h2 style="padding-top:2em;">About tomafro.net</h2>
 This site is built using my own hacked together static site generator.
-The full source to my site is available [here in github](http://github.com/tomafro/tomafro.net/tree/master).
+The full source is available [here on github](http://github.com/tomafro/tomafro.net/tree/master).